Pandagurl121212/COGServerTime/src/site/notes/The World Of Reighlor/Reighlor Regions/Kingdom Of Leloria/Joleria/Joleria.md

 [[The World Of Reighlor/Reighlor Regions/Kingdom Of Leloria/Joleria/Guilds Of Joleria/The Order of the Glaive\|The Order of the Glaive]]
 [[The World Of Reighlor/Reighlor Regions/Kingdom Of Leloria/Joleria/Guilds Of Joleria/Alley Kraken/Alley Kraken\|Alley Kraken]]

-Joleria also has a large market square that is known for many amazing shops and is visited by the most popular traveling merchants in the world.
+Joleria also has a large market square that is known for many amazing shops and artisans.
+Joleria is also visited by the most popular traveling merchants in the world.

 Jolerian Shops:
 [[The World Of Reighlor/Reighlor Regions/Kingdom Of Leloria/Joleria/Joleria Market/Potions Bloom\|Potions Bloom]]
 [[The World Of Reighlor/Reighlor Regions/Kingdom Of Leloria/Joleria/Joleria Market/Edward's Enchantments\|Edward's Enchantments]]